treder/MVPA-Light/README.md

 #### Preprocessing <a name="preprocessing"></a>

 In some cases, preprocessing operations such as z-scoring, PCA, or Common Spatial Patterns (CSP) need to be performed as nested operations within a cross-validation analysis.
 In nested preprocessing, parameters are estimated on the train data and then applied to the test data.
 This avoids possible information flow from test set to train set.
 A prepocessing pipeline can be added by setting the `cfg.preprocess` and `cfg.preprocess_param` fields.
-Currently implemented preprocessing functions are collected in the [`preprocess subfolder`](preprocess/) subfolder.
+Currently implemented preprocessing functions are collected in the [`preprocess subfolder`](preprocess/).
 See code snippet below and [`examples/example7_preprocessing.m`](examples/example7_preprocessing.m) for examples.

 ## Examples<a name="examples"></a>